clustervision/trinityX/doc/ha_design.rst

 HA-pair management
 ------------------

 A fully configured TrinityX HA cluster will automatically perform a failover upon a critical failure.
-There are however a few guidelines that should be kept in mind when managing the cluster.
-These include bringing a failing secondary controller up, bringing the cluster up from a cold state (a state in which both the primary and secondary controllers were down such us a power failure) or recovering the new secondary node after a successful failover.
+There are, however, a few scenarios that should be kept in mind when managing the cluster.
+These include:

+- Bringing a failing secondary controller up;

+- Bringing the cluster up from a cold state (a state in which both the primary and secondary controllers were down, as in case of a power failure); or,

+- Recovering the new secondary node after a successful failover.

-Upon a failure of the secondary node or a successful failover the system administrators should be notified in order for them to either fix the issues on the secondary node in the first case, or to recover the new secondary node in the second case.
+Upon a failure of the secondary node or a successful failover, the system administrators should be notified immediately.
+It will be necessary to either fix the issues on the secondary node in the first case, or to recover the new secondary node in the second case.
 Otherwise, if these failures remain unhandled, they will interfere with the proper execution of a failover in a case where the primary controller encounters another issue.

 As such, the monitoring system should include checks to monitor the state of the HA cluster.

-.. note:: TrinityX does not configue pacemaker and corosync to start when a controller starts up.
-It is left at the discrection of the sysadmin to manually start it up using ``pcs cluster start`` on the newly booted controller.
+.. note:: TrinityX does not configure pacemaker and corosync to start when a controller starts up.
+It is left at the discretion of the sysadmin to manually start it up using ``pcs cluster start`` on the newly booted controller.

 Booting the controllers
 ~~~~~~~~~~~~~~~~~~~~~~~

-When booting the cluster from a cold state (all nodes down) special care should be taken in order to chose which node will serve as the primary controller.
+When booting the cluster from a cold state (all nodes down), special care should be taken in choosing which node will serve as the primary controller.

-When booting the cluster, the first resource group that comes up is ``Trinity`` which includes the floating IP, then pacemaker will try to start ``Trinity-drbd``.
+When booting the cluster, the first resource group that comes up is ``Trinity``, which includes the floating IP.
+Then, pacemaker will try to start ``Trinity-drbd``.
 In cases where the node on which the resources are being started was the previous primary node (before the cold boot), the cluster will continue booting up successfully.
-If, however, this node had the secondary role before the cold boot, the cluster can hit a special case: The node that is now being promoted to the primary role may or may not have the latest state of the cluster.
-Namely, its DRBD state might be behind that of the node that pacemaker decided to load as secondary.
+If, however, this node had the secondary role before the cold boot, you may encounter a situation in which the node being promoted to the primary role may or may not have the latest state of the cluster.
+In particular, its DRBD state might be behind that of the node that pacemaker decided to load as secondary.

 To avoid such a situation it is crucial that a sysadmin starts the cluster from the node that last had the primary role.